FastRobotsCornell/FastRobots-2025/docs/labs/Lab7.md

 state(1,0) = 1;                    //Writes only location 1 in the 2x1 matrix.
 Sigma_p = Ad*Sigma*~Ad + Sigma_u;  //Example of how to compute Sigma_p (~Ad equals Ad transposed)
 ```

+### 5. Speed it up (optional)

+If you have time, and want to get a jump start on Lab 8, try speeding up your robot with your KF to decrease the execution time of your control loop.

 ---